PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

     uint CrcSeed; // A randomly generated seed used to calculate the CRC-32 check value on relevant packets. byte CrcLength; // The number of bytes that should be used to encode the CRC-32 check value on relevant packets. bool IsCompressionEnabled; // Indicates whether relevant packets may be compressed. byte UnknownValue1; // Unknown.
-Always appears to have a value of 0. uint UdpLength; // The maximum length of a UDP packet that the sending can receive. uint UnknownValue2; // Unknown, possibly a magic value.
+Always observed to be 0.
+Possibly a flag for the initial encryption status of app data. uint UdpLength; // The maximum length of a UDP packet that the sending can receive. uint UnknownValue2; // Unknown, possibly a magic value.
 Always observed to be 3.
 }